George-Brothers/Atlas/README.md

 # atlas

-A private, single-user web app that teaches how large language models actually work, then makes you prove you learned it before it moves on.
+A web app that teaches how large language models actually work, then makes you prove you learned it before it moves on.

 The curriculum is a ten-topic spine that runs from **tokens & embeddings** up to